derarshan/noto-mern/README.md

 Live App: [https://noto-mern.onrender.com](https://noto-mern.onrender.com)

-NOTO is a minimalist, full-stack task manager that lets you create, update, and delete tasks with ease.
+NOTO is a minimalist, full-stack notes app that lets you create, update, and delete tasks with ease.
 Built using the MERN stack, it offers a smooth, responsive experience for managing your daily to-dos.

 ## Features